DLL Icon Extractor

 100% Private

-All processing happens in your browser - files never leave your device
+All processing happens in your browser - DLL files are never uploaded to any server.
+Your data stays on your device.

 Supported File Types